ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.61.2  [niutilities] Fixed a bug in niutilities when importing BIDS data.
 * 0.61.1  [niutilities] Hotfix of a breaking bug in createSessionInfo.
 Inclusion of sequence information from JSON files when running importDICOM and dicom2niix is now optional.
 * 0.61.0  [connector, library, niutilities] Implementation of bug fixes across connector and pipeline restructure back-compatibility
 * 0.60.1  [connector, library, niutilities] Full support for hcp_suffix in runQC.